 The club was even used by 2019 Open Championship winner Shane Lowry during his victory at Royal Portrush, which is a great endorsement that this iron performs at the elite level, in tough, windy conditions – exactly as it’s designed to.

-If you wish to read more about what makes the Srixon ZX Utility my favourite driving iron on the market, along with my other eight best choices, keep reading (you can click here to skip straight to the list of detailed reviews further down this article).
+If you wish to read more about what makes the Srixon ZX Utility my favourite driving iron on the market, along with my other eight best choices, keep scrolling down the page.

 But before I reveal my choice of best driving irons in 2021, let me answer a few common questions related to this popular golf club.